 We stayed at The Griz Inn.
 It’s nothing fancy on any level but it does offer ski in – ski out accommodation and you can conveniently go in for lunch.
 I think it’s overpriced for what you get but the bottom line is you don’t have much choice.
 A few other ski in – ski out options include Lizard Creek Lodge and the Snow Creek Lodge and Cabins.
 There are also ski in – ski out chalets for rent through Fernie Lodging Company.

 Have you skied at Fernie Alpine Resort before?
-Would you agree that it’s one of the best ski resorts in Canada?

 NOTE: A big thank you to Resorts of the Canadian Rockies for my complimentary lift tickets.